jhauga/data-conversion-test/README.md

 # Template to test pull to data-conversion tool

 This template will work with:
- - Most Ubuntu based OS
+ - Most Unix based OS
  - Recent Mac OS

 This can be used to make tests for/before making pull requests to